nelsonfigueroa/nelson.cloud/content/posts/2022-12-27-how-to-enable-manual-runs-of-github-actions-workflows.md

 +++
-title = "How to Enable Manual Runs of GitHub Actions Workflows" summary = "How to enable manual runs of GitHub Actions workflows." date = "2022-12-27" categories = ["GitHub"]
+title = "How to Enable Manual Runs of GitHub Actions Workflows" summary = "Add workflow_dispatch to your GitHub Actions YAML to enable the 'Run workflow' button." date = "2022-12-27" categories = ["GitHub"]
 +++